rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 [Back to table of contents](#table-of-contents)

-## Creating Heroku App
+## Creating a Heroku App
-Following is a way of creating a heroku app, and avoiding using their postgres Add-Ons.
+Follow these steps to replicate the Morgan & Co approach to creating a Heroku app.
+This method has been adjusted to the change in Heroku's service - it now avoids using their own postgres database add-on, due to the cost:
 - Log In to Heroku website.
 - 'Create new app'.
 - Choose closest region (Europe for this project).